March 5, 2015, Long Island, New York, USA

 Mordechai the Jew, he has the great honor of going down in history with the great title "The Jew".
 For he was one man, just one man, with no army and no support.
 And what did he do?
 He refused to change, he refused to bow down as the evil one, Haman, walked by, he refused to "fit it".
 He refused to "go along with everyone else".

-Esther takes action. she risks everything, she risks her life and stand up for her people.
+Esther listens to her uncle, Mordechai "The Jew", and takes action, she risks everything, she risks her life and stands up for her people.

 There is a woman...and her name is Esther and she is our queen and she stands up and says...There is an Evil one and we must stop him.
 She has the ear of the king and she uses it, not for her personal benefit but for the people of Israel, the people persecuted throughout the ages.
 In so many lands and by so many nations.